Learn more about Chronic Wasting Disease

 CWD is not a naturally occurring disease, it is very difficult and costly to manage and once established, can lead to declines in cervid populations.
 There is no vaccine or treatment and the disease is always fatal.

-Although its presence has not yet been detected in B.C., CWD has continued to spread in almost all affected jurisdictions despite mitigation and management efforts.
-Cases have been detected in free-ranging cervids within 50 km of the B.C. border.
-This significantly increases the disease risk to B.C.’s cervid populations and requires a collaborative, coordinated effort in prevention and response planning.
+CWD has continued to spread in almost all affected jurisdictions despite mitigation and management efforts.
+With cases now found in cervid populations in B.C. it will require a collaborative, coordinated effort in prevention and response planning.